What We Do

 The Society of St. Vincent de Paul is an international non-profit organization dedicated to serving the poor and providing others with the opportunity to serve.

 The Chicago Council has been assisting individuals and families in Cook and Lake counties since 1857.

-Programs include three thrift stores, 44 food pantries, dining rooms, and general assistance for individuals in need.
-Volunteer opportunities for those who would like to help the less fortunate in their community are available at conferences (volunteer sites), thrift stores, events and main office at 10525 Delta Parkway in Schiller Park.
+Programs include two thrift stores, 44 food pantries, dining rooms, and general assistance for individuals in need.
+Volunteer opportunities for those who would like to help the less fortunate in their community are available at conferences (volunteer sites), thrift stores, events and main office at 12731 South Wood Street, Blue Island, IL 60406.

 Mission of the Society of St. Vincent de Paul